 - When a pitcher deliberately throws a fastball to hit Jackie's head, Jackie's entire team jumps out of the dugout to deal with the pitcher.

-- In an important game, a runner (Enos Slaughter) who was out by a mile "spikes" Jackie's leg, driving his cleat into him and sending him down to the field.
+- In an important game, a runner (Enos Slaughter) who was out by a mile "spikes"note Jackie's leg, driving his cleat into him and sending him down to the field.
 After helping him up, Eddie Stanky instructs the pitcher to throw at the next batter's head, but Jackie talks them down.
 "Game's too important.
 Just get him out."

 - Jackie asking Rachel to marry him.
 Nicole Beharie's face makes it.